What Is Expecting value line 1 column 1 (char 0) Error?

-What to do if I have a Mac virus, like Expecting Value Line?
+What to do if I have a Mac virus, like Expecting value line 1 column 1?

 Do not panic!
 You can easily get rid of most Mac threats by firstly isolating them and then removing them.
 One reccomended way to do that is by using a reputable malware removal software that can take care of the removal automatically for you.
 There are many Mac anti-malware apps out there that you can choose from.
 SpyHunter for Mac is one of the reccomended Mac anti-malware apps, that can scan for free and detect any viruses, tracking cookies and unwanted adware apps plus take care of them quickly.
 This saves time for manual removal that you would otherwise have to do.

-How to secure my passwords and other data from Expecting Value Line?
+How to secure my passwords and other data from Expecting value line 1 column 1?

 With few simple actions.
 First and foremost, it is imperative that you follow these steps: